 What is quinoa?

-While the Incas thought of quinoa as the mother grain, it is actually a “pseudo-grain.”
+Commonly thought of as a grain, quinoa is actually a “pseudo-grain.”
 This means that it mimics the nutritional content of grains, and it’s eaten in a very similar way, but it’s not really a grain, it’s a seed, and it grows on Chenopodium quinoa plants.
 There are thousands of different varieties of quinoa, including red and black quinoa, but white is the most popular.

 What are the benefits of quinoa cultivation?